Stop Wandering, Find the Keys: LLMs Discriminate Key States for Efficient Multi-Agent Exploration: Method

 \subsubsection{Key States Memory Tree}

-To organize exploration with memory, we introduce the concept of Key States Memory Tree~(KSMT).
-It tracks transitions between key states and further serves exploration and planning.
-Compared with the naive $\epsilon$-greedy method, gradually revealing the KSMT helps avoid redundant exploration throughout the state space, particularly beneficial in more complicated real-world scenarios.
-Notably, LEMAE is compatible with other memory structures, such as Directed Acyclic Graphs.
+To organize multi-agent exploration with memory, we introduce the concept of Key States Memory Tree (KSMT), which tracks transitions between key states.
+Beyond simple $\epsilon$-greedy strategies, KSMT enhances exploration efficiency by (i) focusing on meaningful state subspaces and (ii) incorporating subgoal planning to guide cooperation behavior.
+This reduces redundant search in the exponentially large MARL state space.
+LEMAE is compatible with alternative memory structures, such as Directed Acyclic Graphs.

-\textbf{Construct KSMT:} Initialized at the root node, KSMT dynamically expands by iteratively incorporating key state chains obtained from annotated trajectories, as outlined in Algorithm~\ref{alg:ksmt}.
-These steps repeat until either reaching the success state or fully depicting the transitions between key states.
+\textbf{Construct KSMT.} KSMT is initialized at the root node and expanded by iteratively incorporating key state chains extracted from annotated trajectories, as outlined in Algorithm~\ref{alg:ksmt}.
+This process continues until the success state is discovered or all key state transitions are sufficiently captured.

-\textbf{Explore with KSMT:} To discover new KSMT branches, we adopt an exploration strategy that balances high-randomness policy $\bm{\pi}_\theta^{\epsilon_h}$ for exploring under-explored nodes with low-randomness policy $\bm{\pi}_\theta^{\epsilon_l}$ to minimize interference with policy learning, as shown in Algorithm~\ref{alg:ksmt}.
-Upon reaching a leaf node, agents execute $\bm{\pi}_\theta^{\epsilon_h}$ to deepen KSMT.
-While reaching a non-leaf node $\xi_i$, the agents take $\bm{\pi}_\theta^{\epsilon_h}$ with probability $p_i$ to expand the breadth or $\bm{\pi}_\theta^{\epsilon_l}$ with probability $1-p_i$ for progression towards the next key state.
-The probability $p_i$ is calculated as $p_i=\frac{1}{d_i+1}$, with $d_i$ the degree of the node $\xi_i$ as an indicator of the degree of under-exploration.
-The exploration phase completes upon the discovery of the success state.
-We also prune branches that do not lead to success to circumvent task-irrelevant key states.
-In this way, KSMT enables exploration in a more meaningful state subspace.
+\textbf{Explore with KSMT:} To expand KSMT, a \textit{mixed-randomness exploration strategy} is devised to balance stochasticity and policy progression, as shown in Algorithm~\ref{alg:ksmt}.
+When agents reach a leaf node (a node without children), they adopt a high-randomness policy $\bm{\pi}_\theta^{\epsilon_h}$ to explore new branches.
+At a non-leaf node $\xi_i$, agents select $\bm{\pi}_\theta^{\epsilon_h}$ with probability $p_i = \frac{1}{d_i+1}$ or a low-randomness policy $\bm{\pi}_\theta^{\epsilon_l}$ with probability $1-p_i$ to favor steady progression toward the next key state. $d_i$ denotes the number of outgoing edges (degree) at node $\xi_i$, serving as an indicator of under-exploration.
+The exploration phase terminates once a success state is discovered.
+Additionally, we \textit{prune branches} that do not lead to success, preventing agents from being distracted by task-irrelevant key states.